Best Horror Movies 2017: Three Highly-Rated Titles New To On Demand [April 2017]

 If you’re looking for the best horror movies of 2017, then On Demand has a few new titles for your genre needs.
-Last month, On Demand provided a few horror movies of 2017—like Don’t Kill It, The Devil’s Candy and American Fable—that genre fans loved, and April continues to roll in the hits.
+Last month, On Demand provided a few horror movies of 2017 — like Don’t Kill It, The Devil’s Candy, and American Fable— that genre fans loved, and April continues to roll in the hits.
 Whether you are looking for a supernatural tale, a zombie flick, or a chilling horror story that will leave you on the edge of your seat, On Demand has some of the best movies of 2017 for your viewing pleasure.

 House on Willow Street